bridge2ai/standards-schemas/docs/use_cases.md

 # Slot: use_cases

-_Collection of associated use cases_
+_Collection of associated use cases._